pdicerbo/P2.7/Results/readme.rst

 Plots
 ------------------

-These behaviours are obtained with a matrix with size **480x480x96** and performing only 2 steps of integration.
+These plots are obtained with a matrix with size **480x480x96** and performing only 2 steps of integration.

 .. image:: timing_2D_small.png